 After keynotes and panel discussions, the same questions emerge:

 These concerns are valid.
-But here's the reality: while some finance leaders wait for AI to get "better," others are moving forward.
-Fast.
+But here's the reality: according to a Gartner 2024 survey of finance leaders, 58% of CFOs reported that they had already deployed AI in at least one finance function, up from 34% in 2022.
+While some finance leaders wait for AI to get "better," others are moving forward and building institutional knowledge.

 Three Types of Finance Leaders